+Penn A

+GROCERY

 ASTL

-ree

 WELCOME

+April 2022

 Dear Neighbors,

 Too often, the community is forced to react to development plans driven by financial pro formas that disregard community priorities, or plans that are so far into development that there are few opportunities for the community to intervene.

-When Allegheny County Economic Development (ACED) shared plans to potentially relocate the Frank B. Clack Health Center campus, we saw an opportunity to flip the script and set standards for redevelopment before the property transferred from public to private hands, and work to set a precedent of community involvement in future public property disposition.
+When Allegheny County Economic Development shared its intention to potentially relocate the Frank B. Clack Health Center campus, we saw an opportunity to flip the script and set standards for redevelopment before the property transferred from public to private hands, and work to set a precedent of community involvement in future public property disposition.

 The resulting planning process was unlike any other in Lawrenceville.
-Inspired by Bloomfield Development Corporation's success in creating development guidelines for the Shursave site just two years prior, we partnered with Studio for Spatial Practice and Architect Kisha Patterson to create a process that was fun, inclusive, and safe from COVID-19 transmission.
-The process enabled our community to dream bigger than "good enough" and understand their collective power, and the finished product will serve as a tool for realizing our shared vision over the next few years.
+Inspired by Bloomfield Development Corporation's success in creating development guidelines for the Shursave site, just two years prior, we partnered with Studio for Spatial Practice and Architect Kisha Patterson to create a process that was fun, inclusive, and safe from COVID-19 transmission.
+The process enabled our community to dream bigger than "good enough" and understand its collective power.
+This finished product will serve as a tool for communicating and realizing our shared vision over the next few years.

-We are deeply inspired by our community's willingness to show up meeting after meeting; to recognize the need for maintaining community uses, expanding accessibility and affordability; and balance new development with a celebration of the neighborhood's history.
+We are deeply inspired by our community's willingness to show up, meeting after meeting, to articulate the need to maintain community uses, expand accessibility and affordability, and balance new development with a celebration of Lawrenceville's distinct culture and history.
 Whether you are a neighbor, community partner, or developer, we hope that you can find inspiration in the following pages.
 May this document guide your plans and actions, and may it set the path for future development at the Frank B. Clack Health Center campus.

 Sincerely,